Bijan Kumar Mukherjea: Avocation

 On Patanjali Sastri's retirement in January 1954, Nehru had asked B.K.
 Mukherjea to take over as Chief Justice.
-However Mukherjea had declined, saying that Mehr Chand Mahajan was senior to him.
+However Mukherjea declined, saying that Mehr Chand Mahajan was his senior.
 When Nehru pressed him, the judge said he would sooner resign than usurp the highest office before his turn.
 Only after Mahajan retired did Mukherjea become CJI.
+His time as CJI ended prematurely as he suffered from heart ailments that forced his retirement.

+Over the course of his tenure on the Supreme Court, Mukherjea authored 87 judgments.

 Education and academics

-After completion of his education in Hooghly Branch Government School, and Hooghly Mohasin College, Hooghly, West Bengal, he joined the Surendranath Law College under the University of Calcutta.
+After completing his education at Hooghly Branch Government School, and Hooghly Mohasin College, Hooghly, West Bengal, he joined the Surendranath Law College under the University of Calcutta.

-He was an M.A. (history), B.L. (gold medalist), M.L. (gold medalist), doctor of Law.
+He had an M.A.
+(History) with a specialization in Ancient Indian History, a B.L.
+(Gold Medalist), an M.L.
+(Gold Medalist), and a Doctor of Law.